stefan-hoeck/idris2-tailrec/README.md

-# idris2-tailrec : Provably total, stack-safe monadic recursion in Idris2
+# idris2-tailrec : Total, Stack-safe, Monadic Recursion in Idris2

 Writing recursive functions that do not overflow the stack can be challenging.
-Idris2 optimizes mutually tail-recursive functions into a while loop, which uses constant stack space.
+The Javascript backends in Idris2 optimize mutually tail-recursive functions into a while loop, which uses constant stack space.
 The Chez backend performs tail-call optimization on its own.
-In monadic code, however, the final call is typically not in tail position.
-The following program, for instance, will overflow the stack on the node backend (the module imports will be needed later on; this README is a literate Idris2 file):
+In monadic code, however, the recursive call happens within the bind operator `(>>=)`, and is therefore not in tail position.
+The following program, for instance, will overflow the stack on the Node backend (this README is a literate Idris2 file, and the module imports will be needed later on):

 ```idris
 import Control.WellFounded